 The default filter condition means that the actions associated with the rule are to be carried out for every information unit received.
-It is often used for actions that should be broadly taken, for example to write all incoming information units to a database or text file.
+It is often used for actions that should

 On the other hand, there are actions that should only be executed under very special conditions.
 They may even require a complex filter condition including multiple levels of Boolean operations.
 Below is a sample of such a condition: